terramate-io/terramate/docs/cloud/drifts/synchronization-from-cli.md

 The [run](../../cli/cmdline/run.md) command in Terramate CLI offers some command line options to synchronize drift status information to Terramate Cloud.

 - `--cloud-sync-drift-status` Synchronizes the drift status and logs to Terramate Cloud
-- `--cloud-sync-terraform-plan=FILE` A Terraform integration that allows synchronization of details about the changed, added or deleted Terraform Resources that were planned and define the drift between code and cloud.
+- `--cloud-sync-terraform-plan=FILE` A Terraform integration that allows synchronization of details about the changed, added, or deleted Terraform Resources that were planned and define the drift between code and cloud.

 ::: tip
 Use the following command to synchronize the full status of your stacks to Terramate Cloud.